 I'm frequently asked how I manage to draw my mazes in such a way that I can guarantee that there is exactly one path between the entrance and exit.
-In my initial drawing phase of a maze, I follow a very simple rule: "no existing pathway can join another".
+In my initial drawing phase of a maze, I follow a very simple rule: " no existing pathway can join another ".
 Making only "outward branches" ensures one path between entrance and exit in the same manner that adding an node/edge to a binary tree doesn't make loops.
 However, I don't just start on one corner and grow my maze to other corner.
 I draw where my whim takes me and end up making hundreds of little disconnected sub-mazes.

-the four color problem - though I don't need an optimal coloring, and since I do it by hand, I use as many colors as is convenient, usually between six and eight.
+In the final stage after I've filled the whole picture with pathways, I color each of these little sub-mazes.
+It's a large version of the four color problem - though I don't need an optimal coloring, and since I do it by hand, I use as many colors as is convenient, usually between six and eight.

 At this point, I prove that I've produced a maze.
 I do this with floodfill and the idea that a maze is isomorphic with a binary tree.
 I can prove that every point is reachable by just flood filling the pathways (left image).
 If all pathways get color, then all points are reachable.
 Then I can prove that there is exactly one path between any two points by flood filling the background (right image).
 If there were more than one path between two points, then a background flood fill would leave an island without color.